Josh4286/next-ecommerce/README.md

 Thanks for checking my repository out!
-Just a reminder that this is still a work in progress that I will continue to pushed live unfinished so that people can see the progress :)
+Just a reminder that this is still a work in progress that I will continue to push live unfinished so that people can see the progress :)

 NOTE: Due to performance issues each site/page load currently takes around 3 second to run.
 This is a known issue due to low tier servers in America.